SARS-CoV-2 Biological Agent Reference Sheet and Laboratory Guidance

 Host Shedding:

 Routes of Exposure to Humans: The primary transmission of SARS-CoV-2 is through close-contact, person-to-person spread.
 Transmission is driven by respiratory droplets.
-This mirrors what is known about similar coronaviruses, like SARS-CoV and MERS-CoV.
-Fomite transmission is a component in the spread of SARS-CoV-2: a person may sneeze or cough onto a surface leaving potentially infectious material.
+This mirrors what is known about similar coronaviruses like SARS-CoV and MERS-CoV.
+Fomite transmission is also a component in the spread of SARS-CoV-2: a person may sneeze or cough onto a surface, leaving potentially infectious material.
 Subsequent contact with mucous membranes may lead to infection.
-Less clear is the role that airborne transmission may play.
-Currently, the reproduction number for SARS-CoV-2 infection (R0≈2.5 for ancestral SARS-CoV-2, Delta variant R0≈5.08, R0 estimated to be 3.19 to 3.3 times higher for Omicron) is below the reproduction number for measles, known to spread via aerosols (R0≈18).
+The role that airborne transmission plays is less clear.
+Currently, the reproduction number for SARS-CoV-2 infection (R0 ≈ 2.5 for ancestral SARS-CoV-2, Delta variant R0 ≈ 5.08, and R0 estimated to be 3.19 to 3.3 times higher for Omicron) is lower than that for measles, known to spread via aerosols (R0 ≈ 18).

 Health Hazards

-Signs and Symptoms: May appear between 2-14 days after exposure to the virus.
+Signs and Symptoms: Symptoms may appear between 2-14 days after exposure to the virus.

 Immunizations: Available - three approved and authorized vaccines in the US